Gutter filthy

 How often should I clean my gutters?

-Most experts recommend cleaning your gutters 1-2 times per year, typically in the spring and fall.
+Most experts recommend cleaning your gutters at least twice a year, in the spring and fall, to keep them clear of debris.

 What tools do I need to clean my gutters?